matthew-robertson/Useful_things/I Learned Something Today/Film.md

 # Film
 ## Weird Trivia
-1. The painting in Knives Out was greenscreened into every scene it's in, because it wasn't done in time for the start of filming. (https://youtu.be/69GjaVWeGQM)
+1. The painting in Knives Out was green-screened into every scene it's in, because it wasn't done in time for the start of filming. (https://youtu.be/69GjaVWeGQM)
 1. "Bad guys can't use apple phones on camera" - Rian Johnson (https://youtu.be/69GjaVWeGQM?t=177)
 1. "Any time you see an actor eating food in a scene, pity them.
 Because they've been eating that food all day." - Rian Johnson
 1. The Harry Potter movies were only filmed in Britain because Warner Bros [campaigned to loosen child labour laws](https://blogs.loc.gov/law/2012/02/the-law-behind-the-magic-of-harry-potter/) in the country.
 Otherwise it likely would have been filmed in the US.